PCICF: A Pedestrian Crossing Identification and Classification Framework: Methodology for Evaluating PCICF

 For the prototypical implementation, the choice of algorithms and related parameters may affect the accuracy and efficiency of classification.
-For instance, YOLO's weak performance on some of the pedestrian crossings in Tables \ref{tab:2_l2r} and \ref{tab:2_r2l} contributes to the failure to classify sequences where pedestrians are far away from the ego vehicle.
+For instance, YOLO's weak performance on some pedestrian crossings in Tables \ref{tab:2_l2r} and \ref{tab:2_r2l} contributes to its failure to classify sequences in which pedestrians are far away from the ego vehicle.
 To cope with this limitation, the parameters for pedestrian tracking and filtering in PCICF would need to be calibrated and fine-tuned.
-Moreover, the tracking algorithm is the bottleneck for the classification of complex multiple-pedestrian both-directional crossing due to the heavy conclusions and background objects.
+Moreover, the tracking algorithm is the bottleneck for the classification of complex multiple-pedestrian both-directional crossings due to the heavy conclusions and background objects.
 These domain-specific nuances pose challenges for generalizability.